ghc/ghc/docs/users_guide/packages.rst

     -package-id id_n

-Note the implicit :ghc-flag:`-hide-all-packages` and the fact that it is :ghc-flag:`-package-id`, not :ghc-flag:`-package`.
+Note the implicit :ghc-flag:`-hide-all-packages` and the fact that it is :ghc-flag:`-package-id ⟨unit-id⟩`, not :ghc-flag:`-package ⟨pkg⟩`.
 This is because the environment specifies precisely which packages should be visible.

 Note that for the ``package-db`` directive, if a relative path is given it must be relative to the location of the package environment file.